40a/dotmesh/docs/dev-commands.md

 This will create output in `frontend/dist` which can be copied into the server container for production.

-TODO: add the `dist` folder to the production build of the datamesh server
+The frontend `dist` folder is merged into the datamesh-server image in the `merge` CI job.

 ## running production mode